Mirror Mirror

 TreatmentVolumePrice Range

-Chin projection only1–2ml$550–$1,400
+Chin projection only1–2mldiscussed in consultation

-Jawline definition only1–2ml per side$550–$1,400
+Jawline definition only1–2ml per sidediscussed in consultation

-Combined chin + jaw2–3ml$1,100–$2,100
+Combined chin + jaw2–3mldiscussed in consultation–discussed in consultation

-The investment reflects premium-grade, structured filler designed specifically for deep facial contouring, plus the expertise required for safe, precise placement.
+The investment reflects TGA-approved, structured filler designed specifically for deep facial contouring, plus the expertise required for safe, precise placement.
 The longer longevity (12–18 months) means the cost per month is comparable to treatments requiring more frequent top-ups.

 Risks & Safety Considerations